VedatDurmaz/PolymerAssembler/README.md

         - [0.0, 0.0, 0.0, 0.0, 0.0]  (parent unit: GCL)
 (to child: GCR  GCX  GCA  GCB  GCL)
 ```
-Both row as well as column order correspond to the order of PG units in the table above (also depicted in parentheses).
+Both row as well as column order correspond to the order of PG units in the table above (also specified in parentheses here).
 As already mentioned, each field *p<sub>ij</sub>* sepcifies the probability with which the child building block of column *j* will be attached to the parent unit associated with row *i*.
-That is, due to *p<sub>iX</sub>*=1.0 (ones in the second column), any type *i* of the five units is always followed by the second unit type, the branching block X. The first column and last row must always be 0, since the root unit R has no predecessor (first column) and the terminal unit L has no successor (last row).
-In case of a somehow **hyperbranched** polymer, one would rather choose values such as
+That is, due to *p<sub>iX</sub>*=1.0 (ones in the second column), any reasonable type *i* of the PG units is always followed by the second unit type, the branching block X. The first column and last row must always be 0, since the root unit R has no predecessor (first column) and the terminal unit L has no successor (last row).
+In case of a somehow **hyperbranched polymer**, the corresponding matrix might look like this
 ```
 transmatrix
     branchedPG: